idso-fa1-pathology/deepcell-label-local/README.md

 ```
 ## Assign local database

-in the blueprints.py file in the
+in the blueprints.py file in the backend/deepcell/ change the folder as database path you want,

 ## Configuring project size